Link Search Menu Expand Document

 Concepts

-This section deals with the concepts of the Explainer object of PyXAI.
-First, we show you how to use it, then we explain in detail the notion of binary variables, and to finish, we give an example.
+This section deals with the concepts of the Explaining object of PyXAI.
+First, we show how to use it, then we explain the notion of binary variables, and finally we give an example.

 Main Methods

 First of all, in order to explain instances from a given model, you need to create an Explainer Object.
-This is done using the function Explainer.initialize.
+This is done using the function Explaining.initialize.

 Once the Explainer is created you can explain several instances using it.
 Each time you want to explain a new instance, you need to call the function set_instance (it is not necessary to create a new Explainer object).